 Even on warm days, it may be cooler in the covered and/or shaded areas of the stands in Centre and No.1 Courts and an extra layer of clothing may be required.

+It is advisable to bring a hat as your seat may be in the sun.
 Sun cream can be bought in the pharmacy underneath No.1 Court.

-A special map/information leaflet is available at all gates with recommended routes shown on the map.
+An Easy Access Guide is available at all gates with recommended routes shown on the map.

 There are a limited number of reserved spaces for ticket holding wheelchair users on Centre, No.1 Court, No.2 Court and No.3 Court.
 For safety reasons NO other seating on these courts may be occupied by wheelchair users.

 ‘Radar keys’ for access to toilets for disabled visitors are available from the security guards at all entrance gates to the Grounds.
 A special map is available on request.

 A leaflet explaining how to enter the ballot for these spaces is available from Gate 3 or Centre Court (SW) Information Desks during The Championships.

 Neither St John Ambulance nor the AELTC provides wheelchairs for visitors.